Kiteboarding at The Spit - The Squamish Ocean Culture

 Photo - D'Arcy McLeish

-The Spit is an interesting place.
+Howe Sound is one of the best places in the world to kiteboard.
+That’s right.
+One of the best places in the world.
+I doubted that statement until I actually went down there one day and met kiters from around the globe.
 I’m no stranger to adventure sports in the Squamish area and each has their own subculture.
-But what struck me walking around The Spit was how different the kite culture is from everything else in Squamish.
+But what struck me was how different the kite culture is from everything else in Squamish.
 We’re known for mountain sports, so it was almost like stepping into a tropical beach culture.
 Hundreds of people, hanging out in wetsuits or boardies, chatting, hanging out, and each taking their turn in the water.
 The wind that day was howling and folks were screaming back and forth across the Sound.
 Some were even catching air, huge air.
 One woman I watched was launching 20 plus feet in the air at every turn.

 I chatted with two locals and a couple of their friends.
 The locals hail from Squamish and Whistler, but their friends were from from Hawaii, which definitely has some awesome spots to kiteboard.
 I asked them how Squamish compared to their home and any other places they’d visited.
 Their answer was telling.
 “We’ve been kiting all over the world.
 Sure, where we live it’s all time, with big swell, but one thing Squamish has that probably makes it one of the best places in the world is the consistency of the wind.
 It blows here every day.”
 One of the locals chimed in, “It’s awesome here.
 The wind is just more consistent than so many other places.
 We’re pretty lucky that way.
 Pretty much everyday, all summer long, we have awesome wind.”